AbhijitMahapatro1996/AbhijitMahapatro1996-TMDB-10000-Movies-Dataset-Analysis-/Readme.md

 !['Distribution of Bollywood movies based on release day'](./Charts/Distribution%20of%20movies%20on%20their%20release%20day_bollywood.png)
 !['''Distribution of english movies based on release day'](./Charts/Distribution%20of%20movies%20on%20their%20release%20day_latest.png)

-You can find much more insigts apart from the above, Please give a star if u like the analysis.
+You can find much more insigts from the notebook, please visit the code and if u like the analysis please give a star.
+Thank you.